RScodes1/code-cruncher-2109/README.md

 The webpage was made by a team of 4 members.
 The names of the contributors to this project are:-

-- Rajasekhar Korada.
+- Rajasekhar Korada - api setup, deployment- index page(html, css,js), affirmations, adult coloring, workflow
-- Abhaysinh Gaikwad.
+- Abhaysinh Gaikwad - contact, faq, privacy policy, about, footer
-- Prince Kumar Diwakar.
+- Prince Kumar Diwakar - login, signup, mood journal, carousel, prescription, emergency, medical health condition,
-- Sandesh More.
+- Sandesh More - guided meditation, audio stories(html, css, js)

 ## snapshots of the website
 index page